alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 ```

-Finally if we run the server again and hit [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) we now have a basic API that can perform CRUD operations on our Post entity. :rocket:
+Finally, if we run the server again and hit [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) we now have a basic API that can perform CRUD operations on our Post entity. :rocket:

 ```shell
 uvicorn app.main:app